Closed-Die Aluminum Forging

 It is called closed “die” forging because the plates used to shape a workpiece are together called a die.
 Specifically, it is closed-die precisely because it is completely closed around a workpiece.
 This is opposed to an open-die that does not completely enclose a workpiece and allows the material to expand outward into the space between the die plates.

 When is Closed-Die Forging Used?

 Closed-die forging can also be called impression die forging.
-It is most commonly used on small or medium-sized components and is primarily utilized to make complex shapes that require little to no after forging work.
-The process is considered a form of plastic (REMO NOTE: Is “plastic” the correct word?) deformation, meaning that parts are expected to keep the shape that they are forced to take after the die is opened.
-Closed-die forging is performed at medium-high temperature, below the material’s melting temperature at a range of temperatures that make the material soft and workable.
+It is most commonly used for forging small parts or medium-sized components and is primarily utilized to make complex shapes that require little to no after forging work.
+The process is considered a form of plastic deformation, meaning that parts are expected to keep the shape that they are forced to take after the die is opened.
+The Closed-die forging process is performed at medium-high temperature, below the material’s melting temperature at a range of temperatures that make the material soft and workable.

 Strengths of Closed-Die Aluminum Forging

 Aluminum is an affordable and popular material used in closed-die forging due to its ductility, relatively high strength-to-weight ratios, good adaptability with alloying elements, and low melting temperature.
 Aluminum can be heated and cooled relatively quickly in a heating oven and can undergo greater deformation in a single die than steel.
 It can be relatively easy to forge aluminum to create a vast array of components and parts, even in complex shapes.